 “Yes.
 And by helping his crew, his ship, and the Independents.”

 “Here’s your first task,” said Bao-Zhi.
 He reached into his pocket and produced a wagon.
 He grabbed Badger’s wrist and brought it up and gently laid it in his palm, then closed his fingers over it.
 Badger’s expression hadn’t changed.

 “You’re going on a long trip.
 You’re going to give this to my contact.
 While traveling you’re going to order your organization’s ‘members’ or whatever you call them to find Malcolm Reynolds and contact him.
 Give him a job.
 Nothing too expensive, nothing too showy, nothing too dangerous.
 Put it on a border planet—obviously.
 If you return, you’re going to know exactly what I want you to do and what I expect of you, and what I want you to say to Mr. Reynolds.”

 “If ...
 I get back, Your Highness?”

 Bao-Zhi still had a hold of his fist, and gave it a martial squeeze.
 Badger’s face melted into pain.
 “That’s right, Mr. O’Sullivan.
 If.
 If you do not prove yourself worthy, you won’t be returning.
 If you do not in fact prove indispensable ... well, now, I have plenty of contacts who ... let’s just say they’re ... professionals.
 Untraceable, nonstandard professionals.
 Nongovernmental.
 The Ministry would never suspect me, no matter how deep they dug.
-I’m assuming we understand each other.
-Do we?”
+I assume we understand each other?”

 “Yes ... yes, Sire,” rasped Badger.
 “We do indeed.”

-Bao-Zhi eased up on the squeeze, but did not let go.
+Bao-Zhi eased up, but did not let go.
 He gave his hand a couple reassuring pats.

 “If you prove worthy, you will be set for life, and a thousand thousand lives after that.”